 Later on, I explored and hiked in Parvati Valley solo.
 The only encounters I had were with kind shepherds or fat furry dogs who helped me or accompanied me on my journey.
 Once, I stumbled into an apple farm on an obscure path near Old Manali.
 It was raining heavily, so the farmer invited me to his farm and we had tea together in his orchard.
 When I hitchhiked solo from one Spitian village to another, I rode with many truck and car drivers; our casual conversations made me feel as if I’d known them my whole life.

-Did I have any bad experiences in Himachal Pradesh?
+Did I have any bad experiences in Himachal Pradesh traveling as a woman alone?

 Most Himachal places — Spiti Valley, Dharamshala, Parvati Valley, Manali, and surrounding places — are extremely calm.